Our Diary: How We Frequently Travel from Dubrovnik to Rome and Florence

 The ride from Rome to Florence takes around 1.5 hours, and trains run roughly every 20–30 minutes throughout the day.
 You leave from Roma Termini and arrive at Firenze Santa Maria Novella, which is right in the center of Florence — no taxis needed.

-Ticket tip: We always book through the Italo or Trenitalia apps.
+Ticket tip: We always book through the Trenitalia apps.
 It’s usually cheaper to book at least a few days in advance, especially during weekends or holidays.
 Also, skip the printed tickets — mobile QR codes are all you need.

 One of our favorite memories?
 Watching the countryside roll by with an espresso in hand, just unwinding after the flight.
 It’s the perfect way to transition from the energy of Rome into the slower pace of Florence.